chipster/chipster-openshift/k3s/custom-html.md

 Change the `chipster-web` to your own image `custom-html`.
 Press Ctrl+O, Enter, Ctrl+X to save and close the editor.

-Then we build and deploy the image again just like shown in [image build instructions](build-image.md) too.
+Then we build and deploy the image again.

 Build the image: